 We recognise the variety of religious and non-religious backgrounds that make up our school community and we respect this variety of backgrounds in the spirit of Christian welcome.
-We know how relationships with faith practitioners from a range of world faiths can enrich pupils' experiences in RE and we strive to cultivate and maintain these relationships.
+We are glad to have good relationships with faith practitioners from a range of world faiths and we value their contribution to our provision of engaging RE.